1. What is SSL connection and SSL session?

-6. Describe the Network Intrusion Detection system?
+6. Describe Network Intrusion Detection system?

-7. Describe the Host Intrusion Detection system?
+7. Describe Host Intrusion Detection system?

 Host Intrusion Detection Systems (HIDS) run on independent hosts or devices on the network.
 A HIDS monitors the incoming and outgoing packets from the device only and will alert the administrator if suspicious or malicious activity is detected.
-It takes a snapshot of existing system files and compares them with the previous snapshot.
+It takes a snapshot of existing system files and compares it with the previous snapshot.
 If the analytical system files were edited or deleted, an alert is sent to the administrator to investigate.

-An example of HIDS usage can be seen on mission-critical machines, which are not expected to change their layout.
+An example of HIDS usage can be seen on mission critical machines, which are not expected to change their layout.

 8. Explain the WSDL and SOAP.

 A WSDL (Web Service Description Languages) is an XML document that describes a web service.

 SOAP (Simple Object Access Protocol) is an XML-based protocol that lets you exchange info over a particular protocol between applications.
 It uses XML for its messaging format to relay the information.